iris-hep/iris-hep.github.io/pages/projects/idds.md

 ## Use Cases

  * *[ATLAS Data Carousel](https://aipanda181.cern.ch/monitor/)*:
+    If HL-LHC is going to process exabytes of data, it needs data access systems that can deliver.
+The intelligent Data Delivery Service (iDDS) is an attempt to make the workflow system more aware of the data workflows and get data processed more effectively.
+The initial use case was the "data caraousel" for
+ATLAS: orchestrating the processing of data as soon as it comes out of archival systems instead of waiting for entire datasets to be staged.
+This minimizes the use of disk buffers -- especially relevant for HL-LHC as the size of the disk buffer shrinks compared to the total dataset volumes.

    iDDS performs the fine grained choreography between the processing workflow and dataflow management, initiating processing and deletion quickly at the file level when the data is staged from the tape, rather than when the entire datasets reach the disk as in the pre-iDDS system.
    ATLAS has been expanding the number of workflows using data carousel, now extending to most production workflows.
 The iDDS minimizes the delay between data being staged and being processing, reducing the data pinning time so that it can be deleted as soon as possible if required, so that it reduces the storage usage.